-Under no circumstances will physical means of discipline or correction of any student by any employee, dependent, or guest be permitted.
+Under no circumstances will physical means of discipline or correction of any student by any employee, contractor, volunteer or other adult be permitted.
 This includes, but is not limited to, slapping, shaking, strong-arming, pushing, hitting, pinching, and physical restraint.
+In the Middle School, only staff who are trained and certified in Therapeutic Crisis Intervention may implement physical restraint to protect a student or other person from imminent, serious physical harm after other less intrusive, nonphysical interventions have failed or been determined inappropriate.
+The Restraint Notification Policy will be implemented the day the restraint is used.

-The only exception to this policy is when physical restraint is necessary under extreme situations of violence which compromise the safety and well-being of staff and students.
-Any form of corporal punishment that is administered to any student by any employee, dependent, guest or visitor may result in disciplinary action, up to and including termination of employment, referral for counseling services or reporting the individual to "cease and desist", with a promise of having to report this to the proper authorities if the individual refuses to do so.
+Any form of corporal punishment that is administered to any student by any employee, contractor, volunteer or other adult may result in disciplinary action, up to and including termination of employment.
 Any employee must immediately report observation or knowledge of any type of physical means of correction to the Executive Director or the Principal.